 BuZZ from Customer Shopping

-Great Basic Computer5
+Great Basic Computer

 I bought this computer as a gift for my mom when my old Laptop died.
 This computer is VERY fast.
 There is a LOT of bloatware that comes pre-installed (MS Office 2007 Trial, Norton Anti-Virus Trial, Various Games Trial, etc) and I recommend you remove these trials and install your own programs.